-- 1. The following Ground System anomalies/events occurred during this reporting period: - None. - 2.
-Detailed status of the activities that occurred on the Behind loss of communication anomaly, which occurred on day 274, are listed below.
-To ensure communications on the LGA during long term recovery efforts, the Behind track coverage have been reduced to 3 hour 70 meter supports for 3 days in a row each week.

-• On days 321 through 323, during the DSN 70 meter supports, recovery commanding was conducted on ensuring that the transmitter is in its operational configuration.
+- 2. Detailed status of the activities that occurred on the Behind loss of communication anomaly, which occurred on day 2014-274, are listed below.
+To ensure communications on the LGA during long term recovery efforts, the Behind track coverage have been reduced to 3 hour 70 meter supports for 3 days in a row each week. - On days 012 through 014, during the DSN 70 meter supports, recovery commanding was conducted to ensure that the transmitter is in its operational configuration.
 No signal was received by the DSN radio science receivers.